How to Get Rid of Rats

 How to Know if You Have a Rat Infestation

-1. Strange Odors and Sounds in Your Home
+Strange Odors and Sounds in Your Home

 Rats produce a strong ammonia odor, and a rat infestation will have a distinct smell.
-They're also extremely noisy, squeaking, scratching, and rustling their way through your house.
+They're also extremely noisy, squeaking, scratching, and rustling through your house.
+Either of these signs indicates that rats are present in the structure.

-2. Rat Droppings
+Rat Droppings

 As rats walk through your home, they leave droppings behind.
 Along main rat paths, you may detect small, dark pellet-shaped droppings.

-3. Oil Marks on your Walls
+Oil Marks On Your Walls

 Rats will move along the walls of your home because they have weak eyesight.
 They leave oil marks and smudges on the walls as they travel these courses.

-4. Look for Rat Footprints
+Look for Rat Footprints

-A great test to see if you have a rat infestation is to sprinkle a fine coating of baking soda on the floor and look for fresh rat footprints the next morning.
+If you have a rat problem, examine a dusty, seldom-used corner of your house.
+Rats frequently leave foot and tail prints in the areas they visit.
+A great test to see if you have a rat infestation is to sprinkle a fine coating of baking soda on the floor and look for fresh rat footprints the following day.

-5. Rat Damage
+Rat Damage

 The final inspection step is to look for rat damage in your home.
 Rats leave a trail of destruction behind them.
-They may gnaw on furniture, storage containers, paper, and pet food, as well as devour food left out on the counter.
+They may gnaw on furniture, storage containers, paper, and pet food and devour food left out on the counter.
+Getting rid of rat infestations is crucial as soon as you notice any of the signs listed above.
+Ideally, it's a good idea to learn how to get rid of rats before an issue arises.

-Prevent Rats
+How to Prevent Rats

 Extra Rat Facts